coolhighzzxx/Mortgage-Payment-Calculator/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-## Acknowledgments

-- Inspired by the design from [this image](https://i.imgur.com/Abyqwee.png).
-- Thanks to all contributors and users for their support!